 Residents can acquire a 35, 65, or 95 gallon green waste cart by contacting Waste Management customer service at (310) 830-7100.

 I live in the Sand Section and I cannot accommodate a green waste cart.
 What can I do to participate?

 Residents who do not have the space for a regular green cart have found one of the following options successful in order to participate:

-- Pair up with a neighbor who already has a green cart or has the space to acquire a green cart.
+- Pair up with a neighbor who already has a (green) organics cart or has the space to acquire an organics cart.
 We’ve heard from residents who are recycling their food waste together!